Crystalwarrior/KFO-Server/README.md

 	- Sets the area's description to the given one, or restores the default one if not given.
 * **multiclients** "ID/IPID"
 	- Lists all the clients opened by a target and the areas they are in.
+* **passage_clear** "area range start", "area range end"
+    - Clears passage locks that start in the areas in the given area range, or just the ones in the current area if not given a range.
+* **passage_restore** "area range start", "area range end"
+    - Restores passage locks that start in the areas in the given area range to their original status, or just the ones in the current area if not given a range.
 * **play** "song.mp3"
     - Plays a song, even if not in the server music list.
 * **reveal** "ID/IPID"